 Determine Your Clearance Zone

-Regardless of the size of your kitchen, you should always consider the available “clearance zone” before ordering kitchen island.
+Regardless of the size of your kitchen, you should always consider the available “clearance zone” before ordering a kitchen island.

 So, what is the ideal clearance zone?